USS Edwards (DD-619): 1944

 On 7 December, near Ormoc Bay, Philippines, Edwards removed casualties from Liddle while being bombed by Japanese planes.
 Ten minutes later, she shot down three of the Japanese planes.
 One of three Japanese planes, after being hit while attempting to dive on Edwards, hit her fantail before crashing into the ocean, leaving a 5 ft section of its wing on her fantail deck.

 From 11 to 12 December, Edwards took aboard casualties from Caldwell, which had been set on fire by a Japanese kamikaze.
-Edwards' commanding officer (Lieutenant Commander Simon Everett Ramey USN) received the Silver Star Medal for this action.
-But enlisted personnel went undecorated.
+Edwards' commanding officer (Lieutenant Commander Simon Everett Ramey USN) received the Silver Star Medal for this action, but no enlisted personnel were decorated.

 On 30 December, a Japanese aircraft dropped a bomb that landed about 50 ft short of the ship, skipped above and over the ship between her smoke stacks, and fell into the water on the other side of the ship.

 1945

 Edwards remained in the Philippines, shepherding supply convoys through to Mindoro, Lingayen Gulf, Polloc Harbor, and Davao Gulf.
-On 9 May 1945, she arrived at Morotai to participating in the invasion of Borneo, returning to Subic Bay on 12 July.
+On 9 May 1945, she arrived at Morotai to take part in the invasion of Borneo, returning to Subic Bay on 12 July.
 She made one voyage to Iwo Jima, another to Okinawa to escort convoys, then sailed on 16 September for the United States.